hexojs/site/source/docs/plugins.md

 ### Publishing

-You can publish your plugin to the [plugin list](https://github.com/hexojs/hexo/wiki/Plugins) on wiki.
+You can publish your plugin to the [plugin list](https://github.com/hexojs/hexo/wiki/Plugins) on the Hexo wiki.

-## Generator
+## Generators

 Generators are used to generate static files based on processed source files.